 How to take the historic train journey from Palma to Sóller

-If you do not want to rent a car in Palma, we recommend you take the historic wooden train to Sóller instead.
+If you do not want to rent a car in Palma, we recommend you take the landmark wooden train to Sóller instead.
 It’s a popular and easy train journey winding through the mountains and tunnels with fantastic views.
 It’s sometimes called The Orange Express.

-Once you get to Sóller train station, there is a little tram that takes you from the village down to Port de Sóller and the beach (a further 5km).
+Once you get to Sóller train station, a little tram takes you from the village down to Port de Sóller and the beach (a further 5km).
 Use the ticket to hop on the tram any time during your visit to Sóller.
 Buying the combination ticket will save you money.
 See train timetables and buy your tickets on their website here.

 How to get to Palma Port for your Cruise from Palma de Mallorca

-There are six cruise terminals in Palma port (Port de Palma) located across 2 zones, Poniente and Paraires Quays (Estacion Maritima terminals 1,2,3 and 4, which most major cruise lines use) and Dique del Oeste (terminals 5 and 6).
+There are six cruise terminals in Palma port (Port de Palma) located across two zones, Poniente and Paraires Quays (Estacion Maritima terminals 1,2,3 and 4, which most major cruise lines use) and Dique del Oeste (terminals 5 and 6).
 Check your cruise ticket for the correct terminal address you need.

-The hop on/hop off sightseeing bus stops at Estacion Maritima too.
+The hop-on/hop-off sightseeing bus stops at Estacion Maritima too.
 It is stop number 14 on the red route.

 Ask your hotel concierge to arrange a taxi for you on the morning of departure.
 It is the quickest and most convenient way to get to the cruise port from your cruise from Palma.

 Check your cruise ticket for instructions about your departure port and allocated boarding time.